eastmaels/steemblog.github.io/_posts/account/deanliu/2016-07-26_questions-about-steem-welcome-every-answer-and-opinions.md

 - - -

-This page is synchronized from the post: [Questions about Steem ... welcome every answer and opinions](https://steemit.com/@deanliu/questions-about-steem-welcome-every-answer-and-opinions)
+This page is synchronized from the post: ['Questions about Steem ... welcome every answer and opinions'](https://steemit.com/@deanliu/questions-about-steem-welcome-every-answer-and-opinions)